The Latest: Trump cites mental health reform after shootings

 The Republican president says he wants capital punishment to be imposed swiftly against those who carry out hate crimes and mass shootings.

-Trump spoke from the White House on Monday following weekend shootings in El Paso, Texas, and Dayton, Ohio, that left 29 people dead and dozens wounded.
+Trump spoke from the White House on Monday following weekend shootings in El Paso, Texas, and Dayton, Ohio, that left dozens of people dead.

 Trump says America must stop the glorification of violence in society.
 He says it's too easy for troubled youths to surround themselves with a culture of violence.